 - Optional Hide Bids from Other Users – $3

 - Gold Membership – $24.95/month, 0% project commissions

 - Posting a Full Time Project – $99.95

 Our experience: Better for project based work (one off jobs).
 Easy to use, and suited to smaller jobs – “The average job is under US$200, making outsourcing for the first time extremely cost effective for small businesses.
 In 2013, oDesk merged with Elance although both websites stayed open and retained separate identities.

 How it works: Pay only for verified time spent working for you – Odesk’s Team Room feature allows you to see each of team members activity levels (keyboard and mouse activity), and feedback (Work diary), as well as web cams and screenshots of their computer to make workers more accountable.

 Payments: based on hours worked, or completed jobs.

 Fees: The oDesk fee is 10% of the employer’s payment to oDesk which equates to 11.11% on top of the amount paid to the contractor.

 Our experience: great for when you have a task where you’d prefer to pay by the hour.
 In 2013, oDesk merged with Elance although both websites stayed open.

-how it works: Pay for completed work.
+How it works: Pay for completed work.